refinedev/refine/documentation/docs/api-reference/mui/components/buttons/delete.md

 ## How to override confirm texts?

-You can change the text that appears when you confirm a transaction with `confirmTitle` prop, as well as what ok and cancel buttons text look like with `confirmOkText` and `confirmCancelText` props.
+You can change the text that appears when you confirm a transaction with `confirmTitle` prop, as well as what 'ok' and 'cancel' buttons text look like with `confirmOkText` and `confirmCancelText` props.

 ```tsx live disableScroll previewHeight=200px
 const { useRouterContext } = RefineCore;